 In Rotterdam’s port complex, the port (or first) section of the Betuwe Route is to be redirected.
 The new route, the Theemswegtracé, will be completed in november 2021 and will provide a solution to the problems associated with the Calandbrug near Rozenburg.

 The Theemswegtracé is approximately 4km long and will run from Merseyweg, over a raised railway viaduct along Theemsweg, all the way up to Moezelweg via Neckarweg.
 The railway line will pass 2 arched bridges (by the Thomassen Tunnel and the Rozenburgse Sluis) and link up again with the existing track where it meets the A15.
-Modifications will have to be made to roads, railway lines, cables and pipeline corridors in connection with the construction of the Theemswegtracé.
+Modifications are being made to roads, railway lines, cables and pipeline corridors in connection with the construction of the Theemswegtracé.

 Problems with rail transport